gnpy.core

 Slot width is required to find the target power in constant PSW (constant power per slot width equalization): power = PSW_target * slot_width.
 For example, if target PSW is 2e4mW/GHz and reference carrier type a 32 GBaud channel in a 50GHz slot width then output power should be -20 dBm and for a 64 GBaud channel in a 75 GHz slot width, power target would be -18.24 dBm.

-Other attributes (like slot_width or roll-off) may be added there for future equalization purpose.
+Other attributes (like roll-off) may be added there for future equalization purpose.

 baud_rate: float